 What this causes

-- Missed deductions
+- Missed business expenses deductions

 - Incorrect VAT reporting